Base stations and networks

 Each base station can only serve a limited number of mobile devices at a time.
 As the number of mobile devices in a community grows, more base stations are needed.
 For that reason, more antennas are needed in such crowded locations as shopping malls where there are many mobile phone users.
 However, the shorter the distance between base station antennas, the lower the output power of each antenna.

 The antenna output power level is typically between 10 and 100 watts for an outdoor base station.
 Television transmitters, by comparison, usually have a thousand times higher output power than outdoor base stations.
 Antennas mounted indoors have about the same power as mobile phones.

 Independent expert organizations have established exposure limits for radio waves based on many years of research.
 These limits include large safety margins.
 The World Health Organization (WHO), among others, recommends exposure limits which are adopted by national authorities.

 Exposure levels are much lower than the limits

 Base station antennas direct the radio signals away from the building or mast to obtain coverage in a certain area.
 The intensity of the radio waves is drastically reduced as the distance increases from the base station antenna.
 On the ground, in houses, and other places where people reside, the exposure levels from radio base stations are normally below 1 percent of the limits.

 Public access is restricted where needed

 Only in the close vicinity of the antennas can the exposure limits sometimes be exceeded.
-The size of this area varies from a few centimeters for small in-building antennas up to some meters for antennas mounted in masts and on rooftops.
+The size of this area varies from a few centimeters for small in-building antennas up to several meters for antennas mounted in masts and on rooftops.
 The antennas are installed in such a way that unauthorized people do not have access to the area where the limits may be exceeded.
-This holds true whether the base station is part of a 2G (GSM), a 3G, or a 4G (LTE) network.
+This holds true whether the base station is part of a 2G (GSM), a 3G, a 4G (LTE) or a 5G network.

 No adverse health effects according to the WHO